-It’s a simple message, but one many men find challenging.
-I’ve lost track of how often I hear things like “I didn’t tell anyone because I didn’t want to look weak” or “I felt I just needed to Man Up”.
+This is a simple message, but it’s one many men find challenging.
+How often do we hear men saying things like “I didn’t talk to anyone because I didn’t want to appear weak” or “I just need to Man Up”.

 Why focus on men’s mental health?

-- Men account for over 75% of all suicides.
-It’s the leading cause of death for men under 35.
+- Men account for over 75% of all suicides, which is the leading cause of death for men under 35.

 - Men score significantly lower than women on the UK’s national well-being survey.

 - Nearly three times more men are alcohol dependent, or report frequent drug use than women.

-So there’s a need for support, support is available, and that NHS data shows therapy is just as effective for men as for women.
+So there’s evidence there is a need for more support, and the IAPT data sets also show therapy is just as effective for men as for women.
 But too many men aren’t accessing the help that could make a real, potentially life-saving difference.

 Why is it different for men and women?

 There’s a problem, though.
-For that to be the reason, then it would mean women don’t need to be strong, and are okay with being seen as weak.
+For that to be the reason, then it would mean women don’t feel the same need to be strong, and are okay with being seen as weak.

-That simply doesn’t fit my experience of women, whether in the therapy room or not.
+That doesn’t fit with my own experience of women, whether in the therapy room or not.
 I believe there must be something else going on.

 Instead, I think it’s about how men and women, in general, view strength and weakness.

-I say in general, because of course there are many, many exceptions to every generalisation.
-But the stats above suggest there is something to do with gender going on.
+I say in general, because of course there are many, many exceptions to every rule.
+But clearly there is something to do with gender going on.

 Being strong can suggest physical strength.
 But there’s a different definition used in Transactional Analysis which might be useful here.
-Psychotherapists Iain Stewart and Vann Joines, in their book TA Today, describe a Be Strong driver, which feels relevant here.
-They define it as “you’re only OK if you hide your feelings and wants from people.
+Psychotherapists Iain Stewart and Vann Joines, in their book TA Today, define a need to be strong as “you’re only OK if you hide your feelings and wants from people.
 Don’t let them see you’re weak.”
-I’m thinking it’s possible there may be gender differences around which emotions are considered important to keep hidden.
+I would suggest the gender difference might be based on which feelings it’s important to keep hidden.

 Boy’s don’t cry